-Blocks allow you to save and export pieces of a project, so you can reuse them over and over again.
+In Spark AR Studio, blocks allow you to save and export pieces of a project.
+You can then reuse them over and over again, and share them with other creators.

 This can reduce repetition when working on AR effects.
 Simply create a block that includes the components you want to reuse, and add the block whenever you need it.